capelaum/capelaum/README.md

  ## :diamonds: My real name is Luís Vinicius Capelletto
  ## :clubs: I am a Computer Engineer Student at the University of Brasilia - [UnB](https://www.unb.br/)

-- 🔭 I’m currently working on my Web development Skills with HTML, CSS, JavaScript, PHP and a lot more other technologies, librarys and frameworks
+- 🔭 I’m currently working on Web Development with HTML, CSS, JavaScript, PHP and a lot more other technologies, librarys and frameworks

-- 🌱 Currently learning to develop dinamic websites using PHP with Databases and some JavaScript
+- 🌱 Currently learning to develop dinamic websites using JavaScript PHP with varied Databases

+## ⚡ Some Facts:

+- Did some college assignments including Huffman Coding, a Calculator & Arithmetic Expression resolution using C (my first learned language)
+- Have some knowledge in C++
+- Worked with a microcontroller named MSP430 F5529 & FR2355, using Assembly and C

 ## Social